DevExpress/devextreme-documentation/concepts/05 Widgets/Gantt/10 Gantt Elements/30 Resource.md

 ![DevExtreme Gantt Chart - Resource Assignments](/images/Gantt/resource-assignments.png)

-The **Gantt** widget gets data for resources and resource assignments from data sources.
+The **Gantt** widget gets data for resources and resource assignments from the following data sources:

 - Resources: [dataSource](/Documentation/ApiReference/UI_Widgets/dxGantt/Configuration/resources/#dataSource)

 - Resource Assignments: [dataSource](/Documentation/ApiReference/UI_Widgets/dxGantt/Configuration/resourceAssignments/#dataSource)

-Objects from the data sources are automatically bound to the widget if the these objects have the default data fields in its structure.
+The objects from the data sources are automatically bound to the widget if the these objects have the default data fields in its structure.
 For example:

     // Resource
     {